Looking for a Kuala Lumpur 3 day itinerary that’s fun for the whole family? I’ve got just the thing!

 Family-friendly 3-day Kuala Lumpur itinerary

-Also, I know figuring out where to eat can get overwhelming real quick when you’re in a new city and the kids are somehow always hungry, so I’m including family-friendly breakfast, lunch, and dinner ideas for each day.
+Also, I know figuring out where to eat can get overwhelming real quick when you’re in a new city and the kids are somehow always hungry, so I’m including family-friendly breakfast, lunch, and dinner ideas for each day (note: all food suggestions here are Muslim-friendly).

 Sounds good?
 Let’s get started!